-Student Name: JOE BLOGGS
+JOE BLOGGS Student Name:

-PLEASE NOTE: THIS IS A PREFERENCE FORM.
-WE CANNOT GUARANTEE TO MEET ALL OF YOUR FIRST CHOICES.

-Write in each

-of your Α ١ В С D

-preferred Select a subje ect from the Select a subject from the Select a subject from the Select a subject from the

-options from the appropriate BLACK вох GREY BOX GREY BO x GREY BOX

-colour boxes.

-E a In column Write your selection in the box below Write your selection in the hov helow Write your selection in the box below

-E.g. In column A, Joe Bloggs write your selection in the box below Write your selection in tile box below write your selection in the box below

-picked Write your selection n in the box below

-Computer

-Science from

-the Black Box. - A: COMPUTE R SCIENCE B: → i-MEDIA C: VOCATIONAL F PATHWAY D: VOCATIONAL PATHWAY

-In column B he Comineral A DOLLATOL

-has picked BLACK СВОХ GREY BO DX

-i-Media from the Grey Box. - Computer Science History Art & Design French PE (Health & F itness) Vocational Pathway -

-French Spanish Busines s Studies Geography Separate Sci ence Extended Work Placement.

-In column C & D, Joe has Geography Separate Science Computer Science He ealth & Social Care Spanish Double Option - write 'VP'

-picked to do Besign Technology History Tourism in any 2 boxes, other than

-the Vocational Drama I.C.T i-Media Box A.

-Pathways, Extended Food Music

-Work ==== 1000 WOOL

-Placement.
+· · · · · · · · · · · · · · · · · · · PLEASE NOTE: THIS IS / A PREFERENCE FORM.
+WE CAN NOT GUARANTEE TO MEET ALL OF YOUR FIRST CHOICES.
+Write in each of your Α В C D preferred options from Select a subje ect from the Select a subject from the Select a subje ct from the Select a subject from the the appropriate BLACK вох GREY BOX GREY E вох GREY BOX colour boxes.
+E.g. In column A, Joe Bloggs picked Computer Science from Write your selection Write your selection in the box below Write your selection in the box below Write your selection in the box below the Black Box. - In column B he ER SCIENCE B: i-MEDIA C: VOCATIONA L PATHWAY D: VOCATIONAL PATHWAY has picked i-Media from SLACK вох GREY BOX- the Grey Box Computer Science History Art & Design Geography Separate Sci ence Vocational Pathway - In column C & French Spanish Business Studies Ho spitality & Catering Sport & Active Leisure Extended Work Placement.
+D, Joe has Geography Separate Science Computer Science H ealth & Social Care Spanish Double Option - write 'VP' picked to do the Vocational Design Technology History in any 2 boxes, other than Pathways, Drama I.C.T i-Media Box A. Extended Work Placement. ======== French Music Ó ·····O·· ċ